natebarksdale/natebarksdale.github.io/src/content/blog/2000-05-01-where-the-white-things-are-visiting-a-town-of-afrikaner-separatists.md

 ---
 author: Nate Barksdale
 pubDatetime: 2000-05-01
-modDatetime: 2000-05-01
+modDatetime: 2025-03-07T22:09:46Z
-title: Where the White things are: Visiting a town of Afrikaner separatists
+title: Where the White things are - Visiting a town of Afrikaner separatists
 slug: where-the-white-things-are-visiting-a-town-of-afrikaner-separatists
 featured: false
 draft: false
 description: A reflective exploration of Orania, a town that embodies the legacy of apartheid ideologies while striving to carve out an Afrikaner identity in contemporary South Africa.
 emoji: 🏞️
 tags:
   - 🏡 Towns
   - 🥛 Dairies
   - 🎖️ Statues
 haiku: |
   Land of the weary,
   Dreams of a past they cherish,
   Shadows of the past.
-coordinates: [-30.1996,24.7855]
+coordinates: [-30.1996, 24.7855]
 ---

 ![](https://www.natebarksdale.com/wp-content/uploads/2000/05/ZA41.jpg)